Table of Contents Search for printer HOME

 Rapid Climate Change

-By the 20th century, scientists had rejected old tales of world catastrophe, and were convinced that global climate could change only gradually over many tens of thousands of years.
-But in the 1950s, a few scientists found evidence that some changes in the past had taken only a few thousand years.
+By the 20th century, scientists understood that in some past geological eras the planet's climate had been radically different.
+Rejecting old tales of abrupt catastrophe, they believed that global climate changed gradually over many tens of thousands of years.
+In the 1950s, however, a few scientists found evidence that some changes in the past had taken only a few thousand years.
 During the 1960s and 1970s other data, supported by new theories and new attitudes about human influences, reduced the time a change might require to hundreds of years.
 Many doubted that such a rapid shift could have befallen the planet as a whole.
 The 1980s and 1990s brought proof (chiefly from studies of ancient ice) that the global climate could indeed shift radically within a century — perhaps even within a decade.
-And there seemed to be feedback loops that could make warming self-sustaining.
-Into the 21st century, researchers turned up more and more potential physical and biological feedback mechanisms, interacting with one another in a devilishly complex and possibly unstable system.
-If greenhouse gas emissions continued to rise, scientists could not rule out possing "tipping points" for an irreversible and catastrophic climate change
+For one thing, the large-scale circulation of ocean currents might shut down abruptly, disrupting climate around the North Atlantic and beyond.
+For another, with warming by greenhouse gases underway the stability of the great polar ice sheets came into question, raising a threat of rapid sea-level rise.
+Worse, there seemed to be feedback loops that could accelerate the warming — perhaps irreversibly.
+The warming was making it harder for natural systems to remove carbon from the atmosphere, while stimulating the emission of additional gases.
+Into the 21st century, researchers turned up more and more potential physical and biological feedback mechanisms, interacting with one another in a devilishly complex and potentially unstable system.
+Some of these processes might take centuries to play out, but some might cause great changes within less than a human lifetime.
+If humanity's emissions continued to rise, scientists could not rule out passing "tipping points" for an unstoppable catastrophe.

 This essay covers large one-way jumps of climate.
 For short-term cyclical changes, see the essay on Changing Sun, Changing Climate.
-For the main discussion of rapid changes in ice sheets, see the essay on Ice Sheets, Rising Seas, Floods.
-For biological feedbacks see the essay on Biosphere: How Life Alters Climate.
-Keywords: abrupt climate change, sudden, global warming, greenhouse effect, sea-level rise, ice sheet collapse
+For a more extensive discussion of rapid breakup of ice sheets, see the essay on Ice Sheets, Rising Seas, Floods.
+For a more extensive discussion of biological feedbacks see the essay on Biosphere: How Life Alters Climate.
+For a more extensive discussion of the risk of a North Atlantic circulation shutdown see the essay on Ocean Currents and Climate.

 Subsections: Assuming Stability - Changes Over Millennia?
 (1950s) - Hints of Instability - Changes within a Century?
-(Early 1970s) - Mechanisms for Abrupt Change - Surprises from the Ice (1980s) - Abrupt Global Change (1990s) - The Fragile Atlantic Circulation - More Mechanisms for Catastrophe - A Paradigm Shift
+(1970s) - Surprises from the Ice (1980s) -The Fragile Atlantic Circulation - More Pathways to Catastrophe - A Paradigm Shift

-Climate, if it changes at all, evolves so slowly that the difference cannot be seen in a human lifetime.
-That was the opinion of most people, and nearly all scientists, through the first half of the 20th century.
+Earth's climate is not stable.
+Already in the 18th century, scientists discovered ancient fossils of tropical species such as crocodiles in the environs of Paris, and in the mid 19th century they discovered that wooly mammoths had once roamed a France in the grip of a glacial Ice Age.
+Such climate changes came at a geological pace, too slow to be noticeable in a human lifetime — such was the belief of most people, and nearly all scientists, through the first half of the 20th century.
 To be sure, there were regional excursions, such as long spells of drought in one place or another.
 But people expected that after a few years "the weather" would automatically drift back to its "normal" state, the conditions they were used to.
 The planet's atmosphere was surely so vast and stable that outside forces, ranging from human activity to volcanic eruptions, could have no more than a local and temporary effect.

 - LINKS -